NoNameGivenCoder/nonamegivencoder/README.md

 The website's I made were pretty boring though, and I wanted to add something more dynamic to them.
 That's where I discovered Javascript, *(And by extension, Node.js)*.

 And that's where I am as of now.
-My goal in the future is to hopefully expand my knowledge on web development, and get back into game creation. *(Oh, and to also be consistent with my Github commits..)*
+My goal in the future is to hopefully expand my knowledge on web development, and get back into game development. *(Oh, and to also be consistent with my Github commits..)*

 Thank you for reading my README! 👋

 Skills: HTML | CSS | Javascript | C# | Web Development | Backend Development | Unity Game Development

 - 🔭 I’m currently working on Aquamarine
-- 🌱 I’m currently learning C++
+- 🌱 I'm currently learning C++ whenever I get the chance
-- 📫 How to reach me: Discord DM's (@nonamegiven)
+- 📫 You can reach me on Discord: chaytonstclair
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I actually have a name!
 - 🌐 [Come visit my website!](https://nonamegiven.xyz)